RTEMS/rtems-docs/eng/fv/overview.rst

 Often it is quite difficult to get a useful formal model of real code.
-Some formal modelling approaches are capable of generating machine-readable :term:`scenarios` that describe possible correct behaviors of the system at the relevant level of abstraction.
+Some formal modelling approaches are capable of generating machine-readable :term:`scenarios <scenario>` that describe possible correct behaviors of the system at the relevant level of abstraction.
 A refinement for these can be defined by using them to generate test code.
 This is the technique that is used in :ref:`FormalVerifMethodology` to verify parts of RTEMS.
 Formal models are constructed based on requirements documentation, and are used as a basis for test generation.